 How do you deliver the authenticity to a mass market?

-chatting, ailment interviewing and reading lots of thing about the issues of identity.
+Ive been discussing, chatting, interviewing and reading lots of thing about the issues of identity.
 Until now the issues of identity still ambiguous.
 Why identity need to be interpret as one?
 Why must there be a single identity?
 After few months discussing about issues of Malaysian identity in the virtual round table these are my conclusion.

 My definition and understanding of identity might be different to my mother or my grandmother definition of identity.
 Identity changed, transform and evolved through time and generation.
 There are many reasons of the changes of identity.
 It can be education, technologies, government laws, political, religions and belief, tradition and lifestyle.
 It can change because of the new era of globalization and free market.
 Further more, it can also be, because of the freedom to choose.